JFelz/jfelz/README.md

 ## Welcome! ☕
 + Full Stack Software Engineer with an entrepreneurial heart, a background in Game Development, and UI/UX.
-+ My journey as a Software Engineer, complemented by a strong foundation in Game Development, has sharpened my leadership, team collaboration, and problem-solving skills.
-Being able to fuse creativity with analytical-thinking positions me not to just succeed in this field but to be able to bridge the gap between designers and programmers on business goals.
-The pursuit of impacting the lives of others through technology has always been a core desire.
-With a focus on client and business solutions, I look forward to being on a team that continues to push the boundaries of tech, who are driven to succeed, and are willing to invest in their growth.
 + Feel free to reach out via [Email](mailto:feliz.jovani@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/jfeliz/).

 ## 📱 Social